Meet our researchers

 Mendes’ dissertation research centres on the utility of “negative” affects in the racial strategies of nation-making in Canada and Sweden; the fear of Black and Muslim Others as a “pleasurable” feeling; rhetorical suicide; as well as, performativity and unintelligibility in relation to Black Muslim women’s wearing of the hijab.

-Anna-Sara Lind is Associate Professor and Senior Lecturer in Public Law at the Department of Law, Uppsala University.
+Anna-Sara Lind, Professor in Public Law at the Department of Law and Director of research at Centre for Multidisciplinary Research on Religion and Society Research (CRS Uppsala), Uppsala University.
 Her research focuses on public law broadly defined; how European Union law affects legal development within medical and social legislation, and how liberties and rights can be ensured in a complex constitutional reality.

 Coordinator for the multidisciplinary initiatives of the Faculty of Theology.